homeeondemand/react-native-mapbox-navigation/README.md

 #### `showsEndOfRouteFeedback`

-Boolean that controls showing End of route Feedback UI when the route controller arrives at the final destination.
-Defaults to `true.`
+Boolean that controls showing the end of route feedback UI when the route controller arrives at the final destination.
+Defaults to `false`.

 #### `onLocationChange`